Powered by Oracle

 Oracle Real Application Security (RAS) provides a declarative model that enables security policies that encompass not only the business objects being protected but also the principals (users and roles) that have permissions to operate on those business objects.
 Using Oracle RAS users are authenticated in the application-tier as well as in the database.
 The privileges assigned to the user or role also control the type of operations (select, insert, update, delete) that can be performed on rows and columns of the database objects.
 Furthermore, the out-of-the-box integration with Oracle APEX eliminates custom development for securing application data.

 Oracle Database is the next generation self-managing database that helps businesses lower their IT operational costs while providing maximum performance and availability.
 This self-managing database automatically monitors, diagnoses and tunes itself.
-Oracle Database 18c manageability features allow DBAs to become more productive, and helps their organizations reduce management costs and scale to manage the Enterprise Computing Grid running on on-premise, Oracle Cloud and Oracle Cloud Machine.
+Oracle Database 19c manageability features allow DBAs to become more productive, and helps their organizations reduce management costs and scale to manage the Enterprise Computing Grid running on premises, in Oracle Cloud, and on Oracle Cloud Machine.

 Oracle's Database management capabilities make DBA lives easier by providing a full-lifecycle solution encompassing change and configuration management, patching, provisioning, testing, masking/subsetting, performance management and automatic tuning.
 And APEX is simply a part of Oracle Database.